 After enjoying a birthday party with the entire family, it’s time to make our way back home.
 This transportation involved one of Horizons’ most famous elements.
 Riders got the chance to pick their flight path back to the Futureport — space, desert, or undersea.
 These three habitats were the foundation of the Tomorrow’s Windows section, so it made sense to involve them once again.
 The individual screens to simulate the flight might seem quaint today, but they were remarkable at the time.
 Even the touch screens to make your selection were amazing.

 These traveling-screen scenes were short but struck just the right chord.
 Instead of closing with the birthday party, we got to experience a little more excitement.
 The three options brought guests back to Horizons to see the choices.
 Each one had its own good qualities, though the bright desert stood out the most for me.
 After passing a GE logo, we stepped onto the moving platform and back to reality.
 There was very little product placement in Horizons, which might explain why GE dropped their sponsorship in 1993.
-It barely intruded into the experience.
+It barely intruded into the experience, which was a positive compared to others at EPCOT Center.

 The Prologue and the Promise